Cobalin-H Side Effects

 Generic Name: hydroxocobalamin

-Note: This page contains information about the side effects of hydroxocobalamin.
-Some of the dosage forms included on this document may not apply to the brand name Cobalin-H.
+Note: This document contains side effect information about hydroxocobalamin.
+Some of the dosage forms listed on this page may not apply to the brand name Cobalin-H.

 For the Consumer